 The listed building was considerately renewed, with the original windows, doors, and fireplaces preserved.
 Preciosa Lighting’s Collections portfolio caught designers’ eyes so we adapted our Fractal, Rudolf, and Eugene chandeliers to fit the luxurious space.
-We also created bespoke lighting pieces for some special guest rooms.

 In the hotel’s luxury suites, an original lighting design from Preciosa can be found.
 Inspired by the apartments’ Art Deco touches, Preciosa’s in-house designer Lukáš Uliarczyk created Parallels.
 These fixtures feature gold hanging tubes with hand-blown and cut crystal elements at the ends.
 They perfectly complement the interiors with a clean geometrical design shining with purity and crystal sparkle.
 The fixtures are named Parallel to share the story of two parallels in the hotel’s design: the art-deco style and the Czech glassmaking tradition from Kamenický Šenov.